The java.awt.print package provides

 Printing a Swing component is almost the same as printing an AWT

-component, except the
+component, except the MyButton subclass does not

-method.
+need a paint method.
 It does, however, have a

-method.
-The paint
+print method.
+The paint method is

 not needed because Swing components know how to paint themselves.